ethereum/execution-apis/src/engine/cancun.md

 1. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the payload does not fall within the time frame of the Cancun fork.

-2. Client software **MUST** return `-32602: Invalid params` error unless all parameters and their fields are provided with non-`null` values.
+2. Client software **MUST** check that provided set of parameters and their fields strictly matches the expected one and return `-32602: Invalid params` error if this check fails.
+Any field having `null` value **MUST** be considered as not provided.

 3. Given the expected array of blob versioned hashes client software **MUST** run its validation by taking the following steps:
     1. Obtain the actual array by concatenating blob versioned hashes lists (`tx.blob_versioned_hashes`) of each [blob transaction](https://eips.ethereum.org/EIPS/eip-4844#new-transaction-type) included in the payload, respecting the order of inclusion.
 If the payload has no blob transactions the expected array **MUST** be `[]`.